Pain-Brioche/COM3D2.MaidLoader/README.md

 ```
 COM3D2.ModLoader.Managed.dll
 COM3D2.ModLoader.Patcher.dll
+COM3D2.ModMenuAccel.Hook.dll
+COM3D2.ModMenuAccel.Patcher.dll
 ```
 - Make sure you have [CM3D2.Toolkit.Guest4168Branch.dll](https://github.com/JustAGuest4168/CM3D2.Toolkit/releases), [COM3D2.API](https://github.com/DeathWeasel1337/COM3D2_Plugins/releases/tag/v3) and System.Threading.dll
 - Optional: Edit config in the F1 menu (in game).
+- An improved ModMenuAccel is on the work, MaidLoader is already compatible with it when it'll be released.

 ## New features descriptions
+### ModRefresh
+This function adds a button in your gear menu to refresh the entire Mod folder, and adds any new mods to your game while it's running.
+__*A few things to note:*__
+- Everything is done in the background so it will not freeze the game while refreshing.
+- If in edit mode, the UI will blink once when new icons are added.

 ### QuickMod
-This function monitors a folder so that any mod placed inside can be quickly added to the edit mode without any restart needed.
+This function monitors a folder so that any mod placed inside can be quickly added to the game without any restart needed.
 __*A few things to note:*__
 - This is NOT meant to replace the standard Mod folder.
 - Mods in QuickMod behaves as standard mods do.
 - While the plugin is capable of doing it, adding hundreds of mods at a time is not recommended.
 - Mods in QuickMod have priority over standard Mod folder and game's files.
-- QuickMod is made for Edit mode, while it will work elsewhere once started, it needs edit mode to start.

 __*Relevant options:*__
 - *Use QuickMod: Disable if you don't want to use it.*
-- *Use standard Mod folder: If enabled the standard Mod folder will be monitored for QuickMod, performances heavily depends on your Mod folder size and disk drive.*
 - *Custom Mod folder: QuickMod dedicated folder (if option above is disabled), you may enter a simple folder name in your game Maid folder or a complete path if you wish it to be anywhere else.*
 - *Auto refresh: Enable the game to refresh new mods automatically a few seconds after the last files was added.*
 - *Auto refresh delay: Delay before the game automatically refreshes new mods.*